 The Porsche therefore completes the list of top list of fastest cars spanning three decades.

-The fastest cars keep getting faster and someday we may even see some Asian or Middle Eastern super-cars.
-Until such time, it is good to see how the world has gone faster from the Porsches and Ferraris to the Bugattis and Koenigseggs.
+The fastest cars keep getting faster.
+Someday we may even see some Asian or Middle Eastern super-cars.
+Until such time, it is good to see how the world has gone faster, from the Porsches and Ferraris to the Bugattis and Koenigseggs.